revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 > Return to the master Rev file you created in section
 > {% ref Exercise-StartMasterRev %} called `{{ mcmc_script }}` in the `scripts` directory.
+>
+>Enter the Rev code provided in this section in this file.
 {:.instruction}

 {% subsubsection Source Model Scripts | Exercise-SourceMods %}